Reconnection

 virtual void StartTurn() override;

-// Blueprint-implementable AI entry point
+// Blueprint-implementable AI entry point.
+The C++ implementation

-UFUNCTION(BlueprintNativeEvent, BlueprintCallable, Category = "Enemy|Combat")
+UFUNCTION(BlueprintNativeEvent, BlueprintCallable, Category="Enemy|Combat")

 void ChooseAction();